emmanuelrosa/erosanix/pkgs/sierrachart/README.md

 The example above would create an executable named `sierrachart-dev`, reflecting the *dev* instance.
 Each instance is completely independent, with its own entry in the Application menu, seperate Wine prefix and data files.

 By the way, the Sierra Chart data files are saved at $HOME/.local/share/sierrachart-*INSTANCE_NAME*/.

-### Sub-instance support

-Although this Nix package provides support for sub-instances, it's not a well-tested feature.
-I don't recommend using it for anything important.
-The directories for each sub-instance are located at $HOME/.local/share/sierrachart-*INSTANCE_NAME*-instance/

 ### ASCIL study development